spcourse/website/_schedules/S1 Fast/index.md

 If at any point you feel unsure whether this track fits your background, please contact us.

 ## Learning Goals

+### After Scientific Programming 1, you:

+- can transform the description of a simple algorithm into working code by combining basic program elements;
+- can apply several scientific programming techniques from different areas of study;
+- can use a couple of libraries in your program and know how to find and read documentation on other libraries;
+- can make your programs simpler and easier to read by employing a few standard tactics;
+- can trace and fix several common programming errors.

+### After Scientific Programming 2, you:

+- can use native python data structures (like sets, dictionaries, and tuples);
+- analyze the complexity of an algorithm;
+- quickly learn to use new python packages and know how to find documentation for them;
+- import and analyze data;
+- create advanced plots.

 ### After Data Processing, you: